-Furthermore, through CS-FI-08-2016 RE: Investment Status Report and Investment Policy Update, Council approved the establishment of an Investment Committee consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Corporate Services and the Treasurer.
+Furthermore, through CS-FI-08-2016 RE: Investment Status Report and Investment Policy Update, Council approved the establishment of an Investment Committee consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer.
 As per revised Policy No. 2001-11 Cash Management and Investments, the Investment Committee is mandated to meet at least semi-annually to review performance and obtain advice on future trends from the external investment manager.
-The Investment Committee met formally on two separate occasions in 2017.
+The Investment Committee met formally twice to review 2018 investment performance (once mid-year and once to review the unaudited year end performance).
+Finance staff also meet regularly with the investment manager to review trends and projected performance.